keptn/keptn.github.io/content/docs/develop/installation/setup-keptn/index.md

     pks create-cluster $CLUSTER_NAME --external-hostname $HOST_NAME --plan $PLAN
     ```

-* **Note** For the keptn installation, the *Cluster CIDR Range* and *Services CIDR Range* are required.
+* > **Note:** For the keptn installation, the *Cluster CIDR Range* and *Services CIDR Range* are required.
 The values for these two properties you find in your PCF OpsManager.

     * Login to your PCF OpsManager
     * Click on the **Enterprise PKS** tile and go to **Networking**